Plants & Architecture: People

 Prof. Iain Donnison

-Prof. Iain Donnison is a plant scientist and the project lead for the Plants & Architecture NRN.
+Prof. Iain Donnison is a plant scientist and the project lead for the Plants & Architecture Cluster.
 His research interests span the biology and breeding of crops, the sustainable use of natural resources, the matching of feedstocks to different end uses, and the environmental impact of land use change.
 He is also committed to working with industry to ensure that academic research is translated into products and processes to deliver economic and environmental benefits.

 Tel: 01970 823092